fog/fog/lib/fog/dreamhost/examples/dns/getting_started.md

 ## Retrieve all the records

-List all the records available in your Dreamhost account, accross all the zones:
+List all the records available in your Dreamhost account, across all the zones:

 ```ruby
 dh.records.each do |r|